ironsheep/P2-vscode-extensions/README.md

 - YouTube Channel: [Code 2020](https://www.youtube.com/channel/UCyYh-eAr74avLwOyPa1dDNg) - A large list of short videos presenting all manner of useful VSCode tips.

 *Please go look at each of these once so you can know what's here when you need them!*

+## Known Conflicts with other VSCode Extensions
+We know the three extension so far which might interfere with our Spin2 extension.
+Here's what we've seem:

+1. If I haven't already, I'll be submitting pull requests to the Overtype extension maintainers to add code for avoiding interference with our .spin/.spin2 InsertMode feature but in the meantime please ensure that the [Overtype by Adma Maras](https://marketplace.visualstudio.com/items?itemName=adammaras.overtype) and/or [Overtype by DrMerfy](https://marketplace.visualstudio.com/items?itemName=DrMerfy.overtype) extensions are disabled or uninstalled as they can interfere with our extensions' behavior.
+2. The Extension [Document This](https://marketplace.visualstudio.com/items?itemName=oouo-diogo-perdigao.docthis) v0.8.2 currently also occasionally intercepts the Ctrl+Alt+D keystroke which we use to generate documentation and our extension then doesn't get the request.
+I've filed an issue with that extensions' maintainer so maybe this will be fixed in the future.
+Meanwhile, you can either disable the **Document This** extension or when you see the warning pop up from the document this extension you can usually just click in your editor window again and then press Ctrl+Alt+d again and it will work after one or more tries.

 ## Repository Notes